 In Oklahoma, the statute of limitations for most personal injury lawsuits is two years.
 The clock begins to run when you’re involved in an accident or when you discover that you’ve been injured – whichever occurs later.

 While there are some exceptions to this general rule, you will lose out on valuable compensation if you do not file your claim before time runs out.

 How much is your personal injury case worth?
 Insurance companies will go out of their way to answer this question.
 You certainly don’t want to give them the opportunity to do so.
 By hiring a lawyer, you’ll be able to make a strong demand for compensation that’s backed by solid evidence.

-At McGuire Law Firm, our attorneys regularly enlist the guidance and assistance of experts in Oklahoma City.
+At McGuire Law Firm, our attorneys regularly enlist the guidance and assistance of experts across Oklahoma.
 This might include medical professionals, psychologists, vocational rehabilitation specialists, appraisers, and anyone else who might be able to provide some insight into your injuries.